skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

 1. On the **Review + Create** tab, review the options that you selected during the previous steps.

 1. Select **Create** to create the function app by using your specified configuration.

-Wait for the creation task to complete before you move forward with this lab.
+    > **Note**: Wait for the creation task to complete before you move forward with this lab.

 #### Review